The story of Lord Parshvanatha

 Nirvana attained by Lord Parshvanatha

-Bhagwan Parshvanatha attained nirvana at Sammed Shikar after hundred years.
-He spent seventy years of life as an ascetic.
-Some historians see the presence of Dharnendra protecting Lord Parshvanatha as his following among the Naga tribes.
+Bhagwan Parshvanatha attained nirvana at Sammed Shikar after living for one hundred years, spending seventy of those years as an ascetic.
+Some historians interpret Dharnendra’s presence, protecting Lord Parshvanatha, as evidence of Lord Parshvanatha’s following among the Naga tribes.

 Click Here to read the story of Bahubali – the son of Bhagwan Adinatha